City of Gosnells: Mayors

-The present mayor is Terresa Lynes, who was elected to the position in October 2021.
+The present mayor is Terresa Lynes, who was elected to the position in October 2021, and reelected in 2023.

 Wards

 There are currently no wards within the City of Gosnells with the entire electorate represented by 12 councillors.
 The mayor is now elected by popular vote from the elected councillors.

 Prior to 2011, the city was divided into 3 wards, each of 4 councillors.
 The mayor was directly elected.